Good Question: What is Tannin?

 How can you know if you are experiencing tannin in wine?
 To orient yourself to the sensation of tannin in your mouth, rub a cotton swab on your tongue.
 When drinking wine, that cottonmouth feeling will be felt mostly on the back of the palate.
 With particularly tannic wines, you'll also sense this on the inside of your cheeks and on your gums.
 By contrast, an acidic wine will make you salivate.

 The best way to become familiar with tannin is to experience a variety of wines, so drink up and have fun!
 Talk to our wine experts about what you like and what you're looking for in a wine – they are happy to steer you to your perfect bottle!

-Wine Shops are located at our Stillwater, Uptown, Woodbury and Eagan Markets.
+Wine Shops are located at our Woodbury, Eagan, Stillwater, Uptown, Excelsior, Grand Avenue and Shoreview Markets.

 |GOOD TO KNOW:|